graevy/badscifi/watchlist.md

 shredder orpheus (1989)
 The Beast (2023)

-everything everywhere all at once
+everything everywhere all at once +
 Andromeda strain
 Crime Zone (1988)

-demon seed (1977)
 frequency (2000)

 The Purple Ball (1987)